ietf-wg-acme/acme/draft-ietf-acme-acme.md

 MUST be a JSON object whose "orders" field is an array of URIs, each identifying an order belonging to the account.
 The server SHOULD include pending orders, and SHOULD NOT include orders that are invalid in the array of URIs.
-The server MAY return an incomplete list, along with a Link header with link relation “next” indicating a URL to retrieve further entries.
+The server MAY return an incomplete list, along with a Link header with a "next" link relation indicating where further entries can be acquired.

 ~~~~~~~~~~
 HTTP/1.1 200 OK